GoogleCloudPlatform/core-solution-services/INSTALL.md

 ### Clone repo

 Clone this repo to your local machine to start.
-Optionally, you can use Cloud Shell.
+Optionally, you can use [Cloud Shell](https://cloud.google.com/shell).
 Run the rest of the commands inside the repo folder.

 ```
-# Clone repo
 git clone https://github.com/GoogleCloudPlatform/core-solution-services
 cd core-solution-services
 ```